git-pull/website/code_explorer/django-vs-flask-2017.rst

 Conclusion
 ==========

+So we've covered Flask and Django, their philosophies, their API's, juxtaposed against how it worked for me in practice.
+Some links to specific API's across a few python libraries, documentation sections, and project homepages should prove fruitful in this being a resource you can come back to.

 I think Flask is great for a quick web app, particularly for a python script you just want a front-end for.

 If you already are using SQLAlchemy models, you can get them working with your Flask application with little work.
 With Flask, you feel in control.